algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/HSExp.md

 Heapsort is a general purpose in-place sorting algorithm that has *<verbatim>O(n log n)</verbatim>* behavior in the worst case.
-It proceeds by first rearranging the array so it is a *heap* (which has some ordering maintained; see below) then converting the heap into a sorted array.
+It proceeds by first rearranging the input array so it is a *heap* (which has some ordering maintained; see below) then converting the heap into a sorted array.